TheHydrophobicityProject/HydrophobicityExplorer/README.md

 ### Specifying Polymer Components

-There is a dictionary of monomers and terminal units builtin `MakePolymer.py` The composition of a polymer containing units in these dictionaries can be spelled out in the following manner.
-The -v flag increases verbocity.
+There are dictionaries of monomers and terminal units in `smiles.py` The composition of a polymer containing units in these dictionaries can be spelled out in the following manner.
+The `-v` flag increases verbosity.

 ```bash
 $ python3 MakePolymer.py -n 3 -m Styrene -v